Top 10 New Year's Resolutions For a More Successful Homeschool

 By Lee Binz

 Happy New Year!
 No year will feel complete without a little self-reflection and commitment to improve in the coming year.
 It is part of being imperfect humans that we can see our weaknesses and earnestly want to change.
-Newspapers, magazines, websites and social media are abuzz with advice on how to make 2015 your best year yet.
+Newspapers, magazines, websites and social media are abuzz with advice on how to make this your best year yet.
 Every year, ten specific resolutions appear at the top of most lists.

 1. Lose Weight